MartinEesmaa/awesome-compopt/README.md

 If your code wants to target subsystem Windows, change from CONSOLE to WINDOWS.

-For targetting only output EXE file to operating systems using Crinkler for last compatability OS:
+For targetting only output EXE file to operating systems using Crinkler for last compatibility OS:

 Windows 2000: 1.1